Slack for iOS

 Move around more quickly in Slack using gestures on the touchscreen.

-- Left to right to open the Teams menu, channel list and direct messages list.
+- Left to right to open the workspaces menu, channel list and direct messages list.

 - Right to left to open your Account & Settings sidebar.